Native Plants Sale & Cheese Tasting/Tour!!

 Sequatchie Cove Farm is a diversified farm of 300 acres nestled in the shadows of the Cumberland Plateau, located 35 minutes northwest of downtown Chattanooga.
 The farm is bordered by the Little Sequatchie River and is surrounded by thousands of acres of pristine Tennessee wilderness.
-The farm is run by Bill and Miriam Keener, their children Ann, Kelsey and Ashley Keener, Miriam’s parents Jim and Emily Wright, Nathan and Padgett Arnold and an assortment of seasonal helpers from our community and beyond.
+The farm is run by Bill and Miriam Keener, Kelsey and Ashley Keener, Miriam’s parents Jim and Emily Wright, Nathan and Padgett Arnold, Randall Tomlinson and an assortment of seasonal helpers from our community and beyond.

 The health of the land, water, air, livestock, ourselves are all linked inextricably.
 We make decisions and work with this basic philosophy close to our hands and our heart.
 You can be sure that all of our products arrive at your door with this level of integrity in mind.